Polyester vs. Polyurethane

 How are Polyester and Polyurethane made?
 What is the difference between the two?

-There are many different types of synthetic fibers used for various applications.
-Polyester and Polyurethane are similar but different; each of these fibers is made from another polymer, which is repeating units of molecules.
-Another name for the polymer is plastic.
-The American Chemistry Council clearly explains polymers by saying:
+There are many different types of synthetic fibers used for a variety of applications.
+Polyester and Polyurethane may be similar but are quite different.
+First, let’s explore one of the big differences.
+Each of these fibers is made from a different polymer, repeating units of molecules, also known as, plastic.
+The American Chemistry Council explains the definition of polymers as such:

 Polymers are formed through an intense chemical process of heating and cooling atoms and compounds.
-After creating a polymer, it can be transformed into different fibers or filaments, depending on the final product.
+Once a polymer is created, it can be transformed into different fibers, or filaments, depending on the final product.
+Now that we understand a little bit more about what polymers are and how they’re created, let’s better understand the difference between these two fibers beyond the polymer stage.

 Polyester

-Another fiber that has been gaining popularity over the years is REPREVE.
-PCF carries a variety of REPREVE recycled polyester fabrics.
-The fiber is made from plastic water bottles.
+Another fiber that has been gaining popularity over the years is the Recycled REPREVE Polyester fiber.
+PCF carries a wide collection of REPREVE recycled polyester fabrics.
+The fiber is made from recycled plastic water bottles.
 The process involves cutting the plastic bottles down into small chips and then melting them into a polymer.
-After the polymer is formed, it’s fed to the spinnerette to create the recycled REPEVE yarn.
-Take a look below at a short video looking at how recycled REPREVE polyester yarn is made.
+After the polymer is formed, it’s then fed to the spinnerette to create the recycled yarn.
+Take a look below.
+This short video looks at how recycled REPREVE polyester yarn is made.

-The Polyester fabrics PCF carries are mixed with Spandex to give a comfortable stretchy feel.
-Polyurethane plays a considerable role in how Spandex is made.
-Our Polyester Spandex fabric blends contain Polyurethane, aka PU.
+PCF carries polyester fabrics that are mixed with spandex to provide a comfortable stretchy feel.
+Polyurethane plays a considerable role in how spandex is made.
+Our polyester spandex fabric blends contain Polyurethane.
 Polyester and PU fibers are made into high-performing fabrics for any activewear market.
 Properties include comfortability, stretch qualities, compression, easy garment care, and perfect fit.

 Many Pine Crest Fabrics are sustainably certified through OEKO-TEX, Bluesign, and Higg Index to ensure that there are no harmful chemicals involved in the process.
 Please contact your Fabric Specialist or check out our sustainable practices page to learn more.